zmn-hamid/Keystroke-Visualizer-Specific/README.md

 #### Notes

 - The position would by default be top middle. remove everything (except for excutable's path) and you'll get the default values
-- Change the icon.ico file if you don't like the thumbnail
+- Change the [icon.ico](icon.ico) file if you don't like it
+- Some parts were used by ChatGPT.
+If you encounter anything weird, that's why

 ## Copyright

 Free for personal usage.
 Credit for Commercial and Non-personal usage

-#### Disclaimer

-ChatGPT was a huge help to make this.
-If you encounter any weird thing that's why.

 ### Buy Me A Coffee